You are here:

 For additional contact information, visit the NIAMS website or call the NIAMS Information Clearinghouse.

-The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this booklet: Jo A. Hannafin, M.D., Ph.D., of the Hospital for Special Surgery, New York, New York; Harold B. Kitaoka, M.D., of the Mayo Clinic, Rochester, MN; and James S. Panagis, M.D., M.P.H., NIAMS.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: Jo A. Hannafin, M.D., Ph.D., of the Hospital for Special Surgery, New York, N.Y.; Harold B. Kitaoka, M.D., of the Mayo Clinic, Rochester, MN; and James S. Panagis, M.D., M.P.H., NIAMS/NIH.

 This publication contains information about medications used to treat the health condition discussed here.
 When this publication was developed, we included the most up-to-date (accurate) information available.
 Occasionally, new information on medication is released.